05/26/2015

 Captain Jim's Seafood Restaurant

 Bourdain then went on to Jim's Seafood Restaurant to nibble on stone crab claws and discuss the city's notorious drug history with the documentarians behind the film Cocaine Cowboys.
 A straight sea-to-table establishment, Captain Jim's is one of the area's best stone crab and seafood establishments.
 (For something similar, guests of the Blue Moon can try the historic Joe's Stone Crab here in Miami Beach).
-Captain Jim's Seafood Market Restaurant12950 W Dixie Hwy
+Captain Jim's Seafood Market Restaurant

 North Miami, FL 33161